sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/spending-company-money.md

 ### Interns

-Please fill out this form [this form](https://forms.gle/1PVxXwLJ9WFJvref9) and Tech Ops will get you a Sourcegraph device.
+Please fill out this form [this form](https://forms.gle/8T41EQmxcH8JN2Fx9) and Tech Ops will get you a Sourcegraph device.
 While we will do everything we can to get you the same specifications as below, availability will depend on the stock of devices we have available and the particular responsibilities of the work you will be doing during your internship.
 Typically, these devices are an older models than what we order new.
+Interns should adhear to our [computer requirements](../../departments/tech-ops/tools/computer-setup.md) for setting up their Sourcegraph device.

 ### Laptop Specs